antihax/goesi/esi/docs/CharacterApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostCharactersCharacterIdCspa**
-> PostCharactersCharacterIdCspaCreated PostCharactersCharacterIdCspa(ctx, characterId, characters, optional)
+> float32 PostCharactersCharacterIdCspa(ctx, characterId, characters, optional)
 Calculate a CSPA charge cost

-Takes a source character ID in the url and a set of target character ID's in the body, returns a CSPA charge cost  ---  [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#POST-/characters/{character_id}/cspa/)
+Takes a source character ID in the url and a set of target character ID's in the body, returns a CSPA charge cost  ---

 ### Required Parameters